Go Back

 Pluck the mint leaves from the stalks or stems.
 Rinse them well in a large bowl of water a few times.
 Drain them completely to a colander.

-Recipe 1 - mint chutney for snacks & chaats
+Recipe 1 - Mint Chutney for Kebabs & Snacks

-Mix well and adjust salt, chili and lemon juice as needed.
-Serve with kebabs.
+Mix well and adjust salt, chili and sprinkle lemon juice if required.
+Serve with kebabs, snacks & sandwiches.

 If using chana dal and urad dal dry roast them until golden in a pan.
 Add cumin seeds and roast lightly.
 Turn off and cool.